MicroEJ/docs/DeviceDeveloperGuide/mjvm/arch.rst

 Architecture
 ============

-The MJVM and its components have been compiled for one specific CPU architecture and for use with a specific C compiler.
+The MicroEJ core engine and its components have been compiled for one specific CPU architecture and for use with a specific C compiler.

 The architecture of the platform engine is called green thread architecture, it runs in a single RTOS task.
 Its behavior consists in